 For formula feeding, make sure you don’t forget any of the items you need.
 The flight attendants can assist you with preparing bottles by providing hot water or similar.

 Any of your baby’s other comfort items are also a must – pacifier, teething rings, baby food, and any medication they may require.

 While it is best to be prepared with your own supplies, it is good to know that most airlines do carry spare nappies, wipes and baby essentials just in case you do run short on board.

 Rule of thumb, bring double what you would need for the time spent in transit, i.e. if 24-hours of travel, bring 48 hours of formula, nappies and snacks.
 This will prevent running short if there are delays!

 Read next: Hacks to Get You The Cheapest Flights Every Time

 Keeping Kids Comfortable While Flying

-Now imagine doing the same as a kid.
+Now imagine the same as a kid, but with a shorter patience span.
 They may have more space to stretch their legs and move about, but they aren’t skilled in sitting still for long periods.

 Quick Tips For Onboard Comfort